 We become addicted to people pleasing in order to feel validated.

 But all of this productivity, multi-tasking, and people pleasing comes at a cost –your mental and physical health.
 Not only do you jeopardize your health, but also you miss out on the joys of fully experiencing life.

-If you need some inspiration, here are 50 self-care ideas to help you put yourself first for a change:
+If you need some inspiration, here's a list of 50 self-care ideas to help you begin a daily routine: